polirritmico/oci8-alpine/README.md

 > [!NOTE]
 >
-> Instantclient <= v19 requires `libnsl.so.1`.
+> Instantclient <= v19 require `libnsl.so.1`.
 As a workaround, instead of
 > manually creating a symbolic link to the **so** file provided by the `libnsl`
-> alpine package, a copy of `libnsl.so.3.0.0` renamed to `libnsl.so.1` is
+> Alpine package, a copy of `libnsl.so.3.0.0` renamed to `libnsl.so.1` is
-> included into the generated package.
+> included in the generated package.